Summer Session Housing

 When You Arrive

-When you arrive, please check in at the Conference Desk located in your housing area.
-The desk closes at 11:00pm each night, if you plan to arrive after this time, please call 530-752-2900 for staff member assistance.
+When you arrive, please check in at the Conference Desk located in your assigned housing area; this year Summer Session will be assigned to the Tercero housing area.
+The assigned desk closes at 11:00pm each night, if you plan to arrive after this time, please call 530-752-2900 for staff member assistance.

-The Segundo Service Desk is located on the first floor of the Segundo Services Center (SSC).
-Main entry into the SSC is from the east; the Service Desk is located immediately inside the entrance.
+The Tercero Service Desk is located on the first floor of the Tercero Services Center (TSC).
+Main entry into the TSC is from the north/south; the Service Desk is located immediately inside the entrance.

-View the Segundo Area Check-In Map and Directions (pdf) for more information.
+View the Tercero Area Check-In Map and Directions (pdf) for more information.

-Conference Housing Desk is open daily from 7am - 11pm.
-On-call staff are available from 11pm to 7am by calling after-hours assistance at (530)-752-2900.
-In addition to providing check in and out services, the desk staff will provide lockout assistance, campus maps, maintenance, and custodial assistance.
+Conference Housing Desk is open daily from 7:30am - 11:00pm.
+On-call staff are available from 11pm to 7:30am by calling after-hours assistance at (530)-752-2900.
+In addition to providing check in and out services, the desk staff will provide lockout assistance, maintenance, and custodial service requests.
 There is also a limited supply of irons and alarm clocks that can be checked out during your stay.

-You will receive a key or key card upon check in that will unlock your exterior building entrance as well as the door to your room; halls are locked at all times.
-Please be sure to carry your key with you and lock your door.
-If you are locked out of your room or building, you may go to the Conference Housing Desk Services where a staff member will assist you with our lock out.
-There is a replacement charge for lost or unreturned keys or key cards.
+You will use your AggieCard to access/dining card upon check in that will unlock your exterior building entrance as well as the door to your room; building entries are locked at all times.
+Please be sure to carry your access card with you and lock your door.
+If you are locked out of your room or building, you may go to the Conference Housing Desk where a staff member will assist you with your lock out.
+There is a replacement charge for lost or unreturned room access/dining cards.

-If you are arriving by car, please park in visitor lot #25.
+If you are arriving by car, please park in the housing area visitor lot.
+Daily parking permits can be purchased at vending machines near the entrance of visitor parking lots.
 There is a charge for campus parking each weekday; parking is free Saturday and Sunday except during special events.
 Please contact Transportation and Parking Service at (530) 752-8277 for current rates.

 Computer Access & Television Service